 Some would argue that not everyone seeks friendship from God.
 What about atheists?
 What about people who just want God to leave them alone to live their lives the way they see fit?

 With regard to the people who believe in God but just want to be left alone, most of these people carry bitterness (whether or not they express it) over the state of affairs in the world.
 Everyone bristles at injustice and cruelty, which find their way into every life sooner or later.
 Our anger at these things indicates a moral objection in spite of our denial of God.
 If God doesn’t exist, what is the basis of our objections?
 Are we angry that random events turned out badly for us?
-What kind of sense does that make?
 How can we rail against God for the moral ruin in the world?
-Our cries are an indictment of someone or something who has failed to oversee this world and the creatures in it.
-Our plea for peace, justice and order is both a statement of belief in God and the seeking of his friendship, which is the only basis for his action in our behalf.
+Our cries are an indictment of someone or something that has failed to oversee this world and the creatures in it.
+Our plea for peace, justice and order is both a statement of belief in God and a quest for his friendship.
+After all, if we don’t consider God a friend to us, on what basis would we expect him to act in our behalf?
 The improvements we desire cannot be demanded on any legal or philosophical basis.
 Our appeal to God’s morality (“He created this, so he has an obligation to fix it.”) is disjointed.
 We say out of one side of our mouths that God is a cosmic psychopath to have permitted this disaster, but out of the other side, we demand that he step up to his moral responsibility and do what is right.
 Either he possesses morality or he doesn’t.
-Which is it?

 1) Conclude that God doesn’t exist and make the best out of the chaos that remains.